Join our team of dedicated volunteers and help change the lives of bereaved people.

 Continuing professional development

-Clients are usually seen once a week for up to six sessions.
+Clients are usually seen once a week for a number of sessions (usually between one and six).
 We ask for a minimum commitment of supporting two clients at a time.
 Clients can be allocated based on availability of the bereavement volunteer.
 You can see clients at a time that works for you, whether that be during the day, early evening or weekends.

-There are two ways to become a Cruse Bereavement Supporter.
-If you would like to volunteer locally, please contact your local branch to find out if there are any available vacancies.
-Alternatively, if you would like to join our Virtual Support Service you can follow the steps below.
+There are two ways to become a Cruse Bereavement Volunteer.
+If you would like to volunteer locally, please contact your local branch to find out when they are next running training for new volunteers.
+Alternatively, if you would like to join our Virtual Support Service you can meet us at an Open Day - we will advertise these on this page.

 2. Fill out an application